 This is a significant birth and scientific achievement for the Montgomery Zoo, CREW and the Zoological Association of America (ZAA) since the Indian rhino is an endangered species.
-Jeta’s calf demonstrates using AI science, developed by CREW’s Dr. Stoops, as a repeatable and valuable tool to help manage the captive Indian rhino population.
-With only 60 Indian rhinos in captivity in North America and approximately 2,500 remaining in the wild, successful breeding between rhino pairs is important to maintain the genetic diversity necessary to keep a population healthy and self-sustaining.
-Unfortunately, natural breeding attempts in captive Indian rhinos frequently result in severe aggression between the male and female.
+Jeta’s calf demonstrates using AI science, developed by CREW’s Dr. Stoops, as a repeatable and valuable tool to help manage the Indian rhino population in zoos.
+With only 60 Indian rhinos in zoos in North America and approximately 2,500 remaining in the wild, successful breeding between rhino pairs is important to maintain the genetic diversity necessary to keep a population healthy and self-sustaining.
+Unfortunately, natural breeding attempts in Indian rhinos in human care frequently result in severe aggression between the male and female.
 Because of this behavioral incompatibility, genetic management of the Indian rhino is a challenge.
-Artificial insemination can be used to improve the genetic health of captive Indian rhinos by infusing genes from non- or under-represented rhinos.
+Artificial insemination can be used to improve the genetic health of Indian rhinos in human care by infusing genes from non- or under-represented rhinos.

 “The staff of the Montgomery Zoo is pleased with the partnership between these two zoos and the outcome of a significant Indian Rhino birth.
 We encourage the public to come out to the Montgomery Zoo and observe this